-A meeting has been arranged with Mr Eider.
+Following a number of telephone conversations during which this information was provided, a meeting has been arranged with Mr Eider.
 Mr Eider wishes to understand whether:

-(1) he will be required to make any payments to you from his income.
-Mr Eider understands he could be required to enter into an Income Payments Agreement but says that he does not have any surplus income available to him;
+- (1) he will be required to make any payments to you from his income.
+Mr Eider understands that he could be asked to make a contribution but says that he does not have any surplus income available to him; - (2) he can continue residing in the property;

-- (2) he can continue residing in the property; - (3) upon receiving his discharge, he will be released from all of his liabilities; and - (4) he can retain his pension.
+- (3) upon receiving his discharge, he will be released from all of his liabilities; and - (4) he can retain his pension.